Ever wondered how to make perfect crispy tofu? This simple method is less hassle than frying and will give you crispy tofu every time.

 - 1 tablespoon apple cider vinegar (optional)

-- 1 tablespoon avocado oil (or another flavourless oil that can tolerate high temperatures)
+- 1 tablespoon avocado oil (or another flavourless cooking oil)

 Instructions

-- Preheat your oven's broiler/grill (top heat in oven).
+- Preheat your oven's broiler (top heat in oven - your 'grill' if you're not in N. America).

 - Cut tofu into 1-inch cubes and place on a baking tray.
 (You're welcome to press your tofu if you like, but it's not essential.)